 We would consider the Epson Perfection V600 somewhat of a niche product.
 It eschews the automatic digital enhancement that other flatbed scanners use to make the scanned photos look better.
 This makes its scans more accurate to the originals, but the enhancement employed by other models generally makes the scans look better overall.
-So if you want the digital scans of you vintage photos to retain all of that signature vintageness, the Epson Perfection is a good choice.
+So if you want the digital scans of your vintage photos to retain all of that signature vintage-ness, the Epson Perfection is a good choice.
 If you just want your photo scans to look as good as possible, the Canon CanoScan 9000F Mark II's scans look better, and Canon's software is a bit more friendly to use.

 Pros: Good scan quality, ability to scan photos and film negatives

 Cons: Very slow for long documents, no native text recognition, clunky software